- Published on

 if (navigator.userAgent.indexOf("Mobile") !== -1) {

-// User is using a mobile browser
+// The user is using a mobile browser

 }